LMM413/Auto-Typer/README.md

 &  *  (  )  _  +  {  }  |  :  "  <  >  ?  ~
 space   enter

-This program is once again, meant to simulate a human typing, it is not meant to be very fast or type at a consistent pace.
+This program is once again, meant to simulate a human typing to some degree, not be instant and perfect.
 This repo will be updated with the newest version of the program whenever I have it ready.

 ## license